-The browser fingerprinting technique uses scripts that gather information, including browser details, plugins, device specifications, operating system used, timezone, and more.
-All the collected data is then compiled into a unique digital fingerprint used to identify the user.
+The browser fingerprinting technique uses scripts to gather information, including browser details, plugins, device specifications, operating system used, timezone, and more.
+The collected data is then compiled into a unique digital fingerprint used to identify the user.

 But now, many websites have been sharing this functionality to launch cross-site tracking.
-This method uses your fingerprints to collect other sensitive details related to your browsing and search details.
-Here browser fingerprinting proves as a privacy invader and needs to be prevented.
+This method uses your fingerprints to collect other sensitive details related to your browsing and search activities.
+Browser fingerprinting proves to be a privacy invader and needs to be prevented.

-Browser fingerprinting is a problem for anyone who wants to maintain privacy.
-Fortunately, there are a few tested methods that you can trust and use to hide browser fingerprinting.
-Below is an insight into these methods so, let’s get started with it:
+There are a few tested methods that you can trust and use to hide browser fingerprinting.
+Below is an insight into these methods so; let’s get started with it:

 Some of the best private browsers are as follows: